Ghost of Yotei review: Yet another Game of the Year contender

 9.5/10

 A review code was provided by the publisher and I played through Ghost of Yotei on a base PS5.
-Ghost of Yotei releases on PS5 on 2 October.
+Ghost of Yotei is out now on PS5.

 Elsewhere from indy100: